-Whatcom County Contract No. 202306021
+Whatcom County Contract No. $\underline{202307009}$

-Driginating Department: Public Works Division/Program: (i.e. Dept. Division and Program) Natural Resources - PIC Program (950530) Contract or Grant Administrator: Ingrid Enschede Contractor's / Agency Name: Washington State Department of Health Is this a New Contract?If not, is this an Amendment or RenYes XNoIf Amendment or Renewal, (per W ewal to an Existing Contract?
-Yes I No I VCC 3.08.100 (a)) Original Contract #: Does contract require Council Approval?
-Yes X No Already approved?
+Originating Department: Public Works Division/Program: (i.e. Dept. Division and Program) Natural Resources - PIC Program (950530) Contract or Grant Administrator: Ingrid Enschede Contractor's / Agency Name: Whatcom Conservation District Is this a New Contract?
+If not, is this an Amendment or Ren Yes X No If Amendment or Renewal, (per W ewal to an Existing Contract?
+Yes No VCC 3.08.100 (a)) Original Contract #: Does contract require Council Approval?
+Yes X No ☐ Already approved?
 Council Approved Date: If No, include WCC: (Exclusions see: Whatcom County Codes 3.06.010, 3.08.090 and 3.08.100) Is this a grant agreement?
-Yes X No I If yes, grantor agency contract number(s): GVL28189-0 CFDA#: 66.123 Is this contract grant funded?
-Yes No No If yes, Whatcom County grant contract number(s): Is this contract the result of a RFP or Bid process?
-Yes No X If yes, RFP and Bid number(s): Contract Cost Center: 813002 Is this agreement excluded from E-Verify?
-No Yes X If no, include Attachment D Contractor Declaration form.
-If YES, indicate exclusion(s) below: Professional services agreement for certified/licensed pro Contract work is for less than \$100,000.
-Contract work is for less than 120 days.
-X Interlocal Agreement (between Governments).
-Defessional.
-Contract for Commercial off the shelf items (COTS).
+Yes \(\subseteq \text{No X} \) If yes, grantor agency contract is number(s): CFDA#: Is this contract grant funded?
+Yes X No ☐ If yes, Whatcom County grant contract number(s):202306021 Is this contract the result of a RFP or Bid process?
+Yes \(\subseteq \text{No X} \) If yes, RFP and Bid number(s): Contract Cost Center: 813002 Is this agreement excluded from E-Verify?
+No Yes If no, include Attachment D Contractor Declaration form.
+If YES, indicate exclusion(s) below: ☐ Professional services agreement for certified/licensed pro ☐ Contract work is for less than \$100,000. ☐ Contract work is for less than 120 days.
+X Interlocal Agreement (between Governments). ofessional.
+Goods and services provided due to an emergency Contract for Commercial off the shelf items (COTS).
 Work related subcontract less than \$25,000.
-Public Works - Local Agency/Federally Funded FHWA. amount and any prior amendments):\$40,000, and p\$ (1,478.994)than \$10,000 diamondleThis Amendment Amount:1.
-Exercisin\$ wal required for; all property leases, contracts or bid awards exceeding professional service contract amendments that have an increase greater or 10% of contract amount, whichever is greater, except when : g an option contained in a contract previously approved by the council. is for design, construction, r-o-w acquisition, prof. services, or other osts approved by council in a capital budget appropriation ordinance. ward is for supplies.
-In tis included in Exhibit "B" of the Budget Ordinance is for manufacturer's technical support and hardware maintenance of c systems and/or technical support and software maintenance from the r of proprietary software currently used by Whatcom County.
-Summary of Scope: This interagency agreement provides funds the Whatcom County Pollution Identification and Correction (PI environmental conditions and in hot spots impacting areas with s include program management and coordination, community outr communicating project outcomes and lessons learned.
-C) Program to address fecal bacteria sources during critical hellfish harvest closures or declining water quality.
-Activities Term of Contract: July 1, 2023 - December 31, 2025 Expiration Date: December 31, 2025 Contract Routing: 1.
-Prepared by: Ingrid Enschede 2.
-Attorney signoff: Christopher Quinn 3.
-AS Finance reviewed: A Martin 4.
-IT reviewed (if IT related): 5.
-Contractor signed: 6.
-Submitted to Exec.: 6.
-Submitted to Exec.: Date: 6/5/2023 Date: 6/20/2023 Date: 6/20/2023 Date: 6/20/2023 Date: Date: Date: Date: 7.
+Public Works - Local Agency/Federally Funded FHWA. amount and any prior amendments): \$\frac{773,332}{\text{than \$10,000 o}}\$ This Amendment Amount: \$\frac{1}{Contract capital contract val required for; all property leases, contracts or bid awards exceeding professional service contract amendments that have an increase greater for 10% of contract amount, whichever is greater, except when: g an option contained in a contract previously approved by the council. is for design, construction, r-o-w acquisition, prof. services, or other losts approved by council in a capital budget appropriation ordinance.
+It is included in Exhibit "B" of the Budget Ordinance is for manufacturer's technical support and hardware maintenance of the systems and/or technical support and software maintenance from the proprietary software currently used by Whatcom County.
+Summary of Scope: Through this Subrecipient Agreement, the V National Estuary Program funded grant scope of work to adapt the address fecal bacteria sources during critical environmental condi- closures or declining water quality through this.
+Activities include ne Pollution Identification and Correction (PIC) Program to itions and in hot spots impacting areas with shellfish harvest assistance and outreach.
+Term of Contract: July 1 2023 - December 31, 2025 Expiration Date: December 31, 2025 Contract Routing: 1.
+Prepared by: IE Date: 7/5/2023 Attorney signoff: Christopher Quinn AS Finance reviewed: A Martin Date: 7/5/2023 3.
+AS Finance reviewed: A Martin4.
+IT reviewed (if IT related): Date: 7/10/2023 5.
+Contractor signed: Date: Date: 6.
+Executive contract review: Date: 7.
 Council approved (if necessary): AB202 8.
-Executive signed: 9.
-Original to Council: 3-424 Date: 7/11/2023 Date:
+Executive signed: Date: 9.
+Original to Council: Date:

-Whatcom County Contract No.
+Whatcom County Contract No. 202307009